-I have been fortunate to be shortlisted as a finalist in this year’s prize.
+I have been shortlisted as a finalist in this year’s prize.
 The opening is on the 23rd September.
 See the press release below

 These works are part of a series of experimental monoprints created using discarded televisions gathered from roadside collections.
 The deconstructed flat screens provide a number of matrices, that have been manipulated with different intaglio techniques such as scratching and burnishing to disrupt the pattern of the surface, animating the blank screen with atmospheric, veiled forms.